WCBS-TV: Sports programming

 From 1956 until 1993, WCBS-TV carried most New York Giants games through the network's coverage of the National Football League.
 CBS lost the rights to the National Football Conference (NFC) to Fox in 1994, resulting in Giants games moving to WNYW; currently, Giants preseason games are carried by NBC owned-and-operated station WNBC (with WWOR-TV being served as an overflow station if the Summer Olympics conflicts with the preseason schedule).
 After a 5-year absence, the NFL returned to CBS and WCBS-TV in 1998 through a package of American Football Conference (AFC) games; the station currently airs New York Jets preseason games and most regular season games, along with occasional Giants games, usually when the team plays host to an AFC opponent at MetLife Stadium (or, since 2014, through the 'cross-flex' broadcast rules, any Giants games where they play another NFC team that are moved from Fox to CBS).
 The station also aired occasional Jets games when they played at home to an NFC team from 1970 to 1993.
 During the regular season, some Jets games are rotated with WNBC (through NBC Sunday Night Football), WNYW (through NFL on Fox and Thursday Night Football), WABC-TV (through Monday Night Football), WPIX (through Monday Night Football, if WABC-TV is not airing them and select TNF telecasts not carried by Fox's package it shares with NFL Network), and in rare cases, WWOR-TV (through Monday Night Football).
 The station has aired the Giants' victory in Super Bowl XXI and loss in Super Bowl XXXV.

-In 1980, WCBS-TV aired Game 6 of the Stanley Cup Finals via an episode of CBS Sports Spectacular, where the New York Islanders won their first of four straight Stanley Cups.
+In 1980, WCBS-TV aired game six of the Stanley Cup Final via an episode of CBS Sports Spectacular, where the New York Islanders won their first of four straight Stanley Cups.
 In 2021 and 2022, the station aired the New York City ePrix after the network acquired the rights to broadcast Formula E races.

 In 2002, WCBS-TV acquired the over-the-air rights to New York Yankees baseball games, replacing Fox owned-and-operated station WNYW.
 The games, produced by the new YES Network, remained on the station until the 2004 season; the rights moved to UPN affiliate (now MyNetworkTV owned-and-operated station) WWOR-TV beginning in 2005.
 It also aired any Yankees or Mets games as part of CBS' MLB broadcast contract from 1990 to 1993.

 WCBS-TV also served as the official regional host station of the 1996 NCAA Men's Final Four which was held at Continental Airlines Arena.